open-pioneer/trails-starter/docs/internals/ServiceLayer.md

     2. Is the service in any other state than `not-constructed`?
 Throw an error (this is a sanity check, since `verifyDependency` should have caught the issue).
     3. Call `createService(d)` for every service `d` required by `s` and store the instance reference.
     4. Finally create the service `s` by passing the required references and other parameters into its constructor.
-       Note that this initializes service's reference count to `1`.
+       Note that this initializes the service's reference count to `1`.

     `start()` tracks the number of times a service is being used as a dependency.
     This is needed during shutdown.